abirhasankhan/React-Practice/ReadMe.md

 - **React Context App**: Implemented a React Context app to learn how to manage global state across multiple components.
 This project helped me understand how to use the `useContext` and `useReducer` hooks to create a more scalable state management solution for applications with multiple components that need to share data.

+- **Todo App with Context and Local Storage**: Built a Todo app that uses React Context for managing global state and local storage for persisting tasks.
+This project helped me practice building a scalable to-do list that retains tasks even after a page reload.

 - **Theme Switcher App**: Created a Theme Switcher app to allow users to toggle between light and dark modes.
 This project helped me understand how to manage state for theming purposes and how to dynamically apply styles based on the current theme, improving the user experience by offering customization options.

 ## Tech Stack